litestar-org/litestar/2/_sources/tutorials/sqlalchemy/0-introduction.rst.txt

 When using a database, we need to ensure that we clean up our resources correctly.
 To do this, we create a context manager called ``db_connection()`` that creates a new :class:`engine <sqlalchemy.ext.asyncio.AsyncEngine>` and disposes of it when we are done.
-This context manager is added to the applicaton's ``lifespan`` argument.
+This context manager is added to the application's ``lifespan`` argument.

 .. literalinclude::
     /examples/contrib/sqlalchemy/plugins/tutorial/full_app_no_plugins.py